Livshitz/di.libx.js/README.md

 # 💉 di.libx.js

 > Lightweight & non intrusive Dependency Injection module that supports async/deferred resolution and uglified support for Typescript and JavaScript in 3.3kB gzipped (14.7kB on disk).
 Feature complete, fast, reliable and well tested.
+Compatible with Node.js, Bun, and browsers.

 ### Features:

 -   **Deferred resolution** - asynchronously require dependencies that are not yet available and resolve once it is.
 -   **Automatic resolve of function params** - resolve & map dependencies manually or as function's parameters
--   **NodeJS & browser** - browserified version ready to use from CDN.
+-   **NodeJS, Bun & browser** - browserified version ready to use from CDN.
 -   **Explicit or implicit dependencies** - works with uglified files by specified dependencies' names or implicitly from function/class name.
 -   **Typescript support** - specify injected instance's types.
 -   **Non Intrusive** - register any modules; your internal modules or 3rd-party modules without modifing its code.
 No attribute wrapping needed.
+-   **Proxy Access** - Access modules through a proxy that automatically handles async resolution.

 ## Use: